Co-Director of the Harvard Mellon Urban Initiative

 Affiliated Professor in Urban Planning and Design at the Graduate School of Design

 Bruno Carvalho works on cities as lived and imagined spaces.
 He studies relationships between cultural practices and urbanization, specializing on Brazil from the eighteenth century onward.
 Carvalho’s interdisciplinary approaches bridge history, literary analysis, and urban studies.
 Often, he investigates how socio-cultural processes of the past converge in and with the present.
-He is writing a book on different ways in which people imagined the future of cities over the past two centuries or so.
+He is writing a book on different ways in which people imagined the future of cities over the past two centuries.
 A Rio de Janeiro native, Carvalho received his Ph.D. in Romance Languages and Literatures at Harvard University (2009) and taught at Princeton University between 2009-2018.

 Carvalho has written numerous articles and essays.
 He is the author of the award-winning Porous City: A Cultural History of Rio de Janeiro, published in Brazil in a revised and expanded edition.
 He co-organized a critical edition in Portuguese of United States constitutional documents, which circulated in Brazil and played a role in independence movements (O Livro de Tiradentes: Transmissão atlântica de ideias políticas no século XVIII, 2013).
 Carvalho is also editor of Portuguese Literary and Cultural Studies: The Eighteenth Century, and co-editor of Occupy All Streets: Olympic Urbanism and Contested Futures in Rio de Janeiro (2016), Essays on Hilda Hilst: Between Brazil and World Literature (2018), and of the book series Lateral Exchanges, on historical and contemporary issues in design and the built environment.